MiyanoOsu/mgba_miyoo/README.md

 # How To Build Binary

-You will need a toolchain for miyoocfw, cmake, a distro linux base on debian 9 or newer (ubuntu, ..etc).
+You will need a toolchain for miyoocfw, cmake, make, a distro linux base on debian 9 or newer (ubuntu, ..etc).

 In terminal:
 ```